Chapter 3- 2017 was my lowest of lows

 There is something that I find therapeutic about the start of a new year, just like the start of a new school year.
-I love the idea of a fresh start, a time for change, a time for reflection.
+I love the idea of a fresh start, a time for a change, a time for reflection.

-By January 2017, we had announced to the world that we were expecting our second child and Thor would be a big brother by July.
+By January 2017, we had announced to the world that we were expecting our second child, and Thor would be a big brother by July.

 I went in for an appointment at 15 weeks on January 20th and hopped on the exam table like I had done so many times before.
 The doctor and I started discussing when I wanted my repeat C-Section and how Fridays are always nice because people can visit over the weekend (remember life pre-Covid?!).

-The first things out of his mouth were “This Sucks.
+The first things out of his mouth were, “This Sucks.
 I’m sorry.”
 The best and most Ton response.
 It did suck!
 Ton was not a sugar-coater, he was not going to beat around the bush to try and find a polite way around his feelings, and this was exactly what I needed to hear.

 It felt good to have the moment to be angry.
 It was not my fault that I did not fail; this did suck.